UNamurCSFaculty/B2Scala/README.md

 ## Package with the program inside

-An sbt project containing the code and a program example is contained in the source code directory under the subdirectory b2scala_with_NS_program.
+A sbt project with the B2Scala code and a program example is contained in the source code directory under the subdirectory b2scala_with_NS_program.
 In its ``src/main/scala`` directory, it contains various subdirectories for the B2Scala tool but also a